 The potential economic effects of the Alternative 2 through Alternative 5 in comparison to Alternative 1 (No Action) would be very dependent on the sub-alternatives that are chosen.
-Based on the potential to trigger a closure for dolphin, Alternative 1 (No Action) has the greatest potential for negative economic effects, followed by Alternative 5, Alternative 3, Alternative 4 and Alternative 2 being approximately equal respectively.
+Based on the potential to trigger a closure for dolphin, Alternative 2 has the greatest potential for negative economic effects, followed by Alternative 1 (No Action), Alternative 4, Alternative 5, and Alternative 3.